Primitive streak: BMP signaling

 Finally, BMP signaling is also important for regulating the process of streak formation in the chick embryo.
 The site of streak formation is characterized by low BMP signals, while the rest of the epiblast displays high levels of BMP activation.
 In addition, misexpression of either BMP4 or BMP7 prevents streak formation, while the BMP inhibitor Chordin induces ectopic streak formation in the chick, suggesting that streak formation is likely to require BMP inhibition.

 Ethical implications

 The primitive streak is an important concept in bioethics, where some experts have argued that experimentation with human embryos is permissible, but only before the primitive streak develops, generally around the fourteenth day of existence.
-The development of the primitive streak is taken, by such bioethicists, to signify the creation of a unique, human being.
+The development of the primitive streak is taken, by such bioethicists, to signify the existence of a unique human being.
 In some countries, it is illegal to develop a human embryo for more than 14 days outside a woman's body.